 Ercan Demiralay explains the next steps to transform your idea into a viable business operation.

-If you have an innovative business idea you believe will thrive in a competitive array of start-up and established enterprises, then you’re probably wondering how you can turn it into a reality.
+If you have an innovative business idea then you’re probably wondering how you can turn it into a reality amongst a vast array of start-ups and established enterprises.
 It's the big question for all entrepreneurs, how do you convert your eureka moment?
-How to build a profitable business starting from scratch?
+What to do to build a profitable business starting from scratch?